-From inception to June 30, 2013, AIDEA has issued Revenue Bonds for 315 projects totaling \$1.3 billion.
+From inception to June 30, 2012, AIDEA has issued Revenue Bonds for 316 projects totaling \$1.35 billion (not including bonds issued to refund other bonds).
 The Authority has legislative authorization to issue revenue bonds to finance power transmission interties to be owned by electric utilities in a collective amount not to exceed \$185.0 million.